Ghislaine Maxwell asks the United Nations to help get her out of Brooklyn jail

 “More provocatively, some prison officers appear to believe her conditions of detention are more stringent and dehumanizing than those applicable to inmates of MDC’s most supervised, and those sentenced to death for terrorism or murder.”

-Maxwell has been behind bars since her arrest at a secluded $1 million timber frame home in Bradford, N.H.
+Maxwell has been behind bars since her arrest at a secluded $1 million timber frame home in Bradford, New Hampshire.

 They reiterated arguments that prosecutors have unfairly substituted Maxwell for her former flame, Jeffrey Epstein.
 The multimillionaire financier hanged himself in August 2019 while awaiting trial for underage sex trafficking — a major security breakdown that highlighted dreadful conditions at Bureau of Prisons lockups.